RosettaCommons/documentation/application_documentation/fold-and-dock.md

 -   -file:frag3, -file:frag9 - The location of fragment libraries

--   -ex1, -ex2, -extrachi\_cutoff [[num residues], etc. - increase the resolution of the rotamer library.
-Only used if [relax protocol|relax]] is called at the end of fold-and-dock.
+-   -ex1, -ex2, -extrachi\_cutoff [num residues], etc. - increase the resolution of the rotamer library.
+Only used if the relax protocol is called at the end of fold-and-dock.

-options
+Abinitio options
 -------

 All the abinitio options are valid in fold-and-dock.
 See the documentation for abinitio for a full explanation.

-options
+Relax options
 -------

 All the Relax options are valid in fold-and-dock.
 See the documentation for <relax> for a full explanation.